Home Site Map

 Biden on China

-Vice president Joe Biden's political positions are compared with those of Warren and Sanders and taken from the Democratic party debate in Iowa on Jan 14, 2020.
+Comments of Vice president Joe Biden on China are compared with remarks of Warren and Sanders.
+The statements are extracted from the Democratic Party Presidential Primary Debate in Iowa on January 14, 2020.

-About the page style: This page is crafted in the style of a concordance: the significant words in the text are shown along with the statements in which they appear.
+About the page style: This page is crafted in the style of a concordance.
+A concordance is an alphabetical list of the keywords and the proper Names in a document along with the statements in which those words appear.
 Click the preceding every statement to go to the pertinent paragraph in the text.

 China